 That was how my Bulletin article published in B266 (October 1993) started, with me fully expecting to finish the New series of Illustrated G.B.
 Perfin Catalogues by the year 2000.
 The best laid plans of mice and men … !
-But here I am, still in at the wicket, with just the 1st Edition C’s to complete, and 2nd Editions for the letters “J” and “W”.
+But here I am, still in at the wicket, with just the 1st Edition C’s to complete, and a 2nd Edition for the letter “J”.

 My original prediction that the 1d definitive of King Edward VII would beat the ubiquitous 1d Lilac of Queen Victoria was based on having checked only 1,568 dies of the then current total of 21,450 (roughly 7.3%).
-Now that I’ve looked in detail at just over 23,000 dies (roughly 96% of the 23,984 G.B. dies now known) the roles have been reversed.
+Now that I’ve looked in detail at just over 24,000 dies, the roles have been reversed.
 Harry Skinner, you were right all along!

 When all’s done and dusted in a couple of years time, the top 10 most prolific G.B. stamps found with Perfins are likely to be those listed in the table below - current figures shown, all will increase in due course.